Privacy & GDPR

 We will use your information to:

-iii.
-Provide information to investment providers or life assurance firms for the purposes of arranging products and services for you;
+v.
+Provide information to mortgage providers or life assurance firms for the purposes of arranging products and services for you;

 How long is information retained?

 We are required by legislation and the Financial Conduct Authority rules to retain records for specified periods.
 These vary dependent upon the nature of the service provided.
 We will not retain information for longer than the period laid down by the FCA unless we have a legitimate interest to do so.
 This includes, where we advise on mortgages for you, the term of the mortgage.
 Where we advise on life assurance policies, the term of the policy.